mongodb/terraform-provider-mongodbatlas/website/docs/d/serverless_instances.html.markdown

 * `project_id` - (Required) Unique identifier for the [project](https://docs.atlas.mongodb.com/organizations-projects/#std-label-projects) that contains the specified cluster.

 ## Attributes Reference
-* `results` - A list where each represents a Serverless Instance.
-See [Serverless Instance](#serverless-instance) below for more details.
+* `results` - A list where each result represents a Serverless Instance.
+To learn more, see [Serverless Instance](#serverless-instance).

 ### Serverless Instance